Craps: Optimal betting

 When craps is played in a casino, all bets have a house advantage.
-That is, it can be shown mathematically that a player will (with 100% probability) lose all his or her money to the casino in the long run, while in the short run the player is more likely to lose money than make money.
+That is, it can be shown mathematically that a player will (with 100% probability) lose all their money to the casino in the long run, while in the short run the player is more likely to lose money than make money.
 There may be players who are lucky and get ahead for a period of time, but in the long run these winning streaks are eroded away.
 One can slow, but not eliminate, one's average losses by only placing bets with the smallest house advantage.

-The Pass/Don't Pass line, Come/Don't Come line, place 6, place 8, buy 4 and buy 10 (only under the casino rules where commission is charged only on wins) have the lowest house edge in the casino, and all other bets will, on average, lose money between three and twelve times faster because of the difference in house edges.
+The Pass / Don't Pass line, Come / Don't Come line, place 6, place 8, buy 4 and buy 10 (only under the casino rules where commission is charged only on wins) have the lowest house edge in the casino, and all other bets will, on average, lose money between three and twelve times faster because of the difference in house edges.

 The place bets and buy bets differ from the Pass line and come line, in that place bets and buy bets can be removed at any time, since, while they are multi-roll bets, their odds of winning do not change from roll to roll, whereas Pass line bets and come line bets are a combination of different odds on their first roll and subsequent rolls.
-The first roll of a Pass line bet is 2:1 advantage for the player (8 wins, 4 losses), but it's "paid for" by subsequent rolls that are at the same disadvantage to the player as the Don't Pass bets were at an advantage.
+The first roll of a Pass line bet is 2:1 advantage for the player (8 wins, 4 losses), but it is "paid for" by subsequent rolls that are at the same disadvantage to the player as the Don't Pass bets were at an advantage.
 As such, they cannot profitably let the player take down the bet after the first roll.
-Players can bet or lay odds behind an established point depending on whether it was a Pass/Come or Don't Pass/Don't Come to lower house edge by receiving true odds on the point.
-Casinos which allow put betting allows players to increase or make new pass/come bets after the come-out roll.
+Players can bet or lay odds behind an established point depending on whether it was a Pass / Come or Don't Pass / Don't Come to lower house edge by receiving true odds on the point.
+Casinos which allow put betting allows players to increase or make new pass / come bets after the come-out roll.
 This bet generally has a higher house edge than place betting, unless the casino offers high odds.